Cursor Composer Deep Dive: How I Prompted a Multi-File Refactor Hands-Off

 Cursor shows an Agent sidebar with:

-• For large refactors, use background agents in isolated worktrees instead of your main working directory
+- For large refactors, I use background agents in isolated worktrees instead of my main working directory

 The Composer Workflow: From Prompt to Merged PR #

-The effective Composer workflow follows five phases: context curation, scope definition, generation, diff review, and verification.
-Skip any phase and you'll regenerate or fix conflicts later.
+The effective Composer workflow I follow has five phases: context curation, scope definition, generation, diff review, and verification.
+I skip any phase and I end up regenerating or fixing conflicts later.

 Phase 1: Context Curation #

-Composer's effectiveness depends entirely on the context you provide.
-With 100K tokens available, you have room—but including irrelevant files dilutes signal and wastes credits.
+Composer's effectiveness depends entirely on the context I provide.
+With 100K tokens available, I have room—but including irrelevant files dilutes signal and wastes credits.

 My context selection strategy:

-1. Start with the target files: The files you know need changing
+- Start with the target files: The files I know need changing

-2. Add type definitions: If refactoring touches shared types, include types.ts or your schema files
+- Add type definitions: If refactoring touches shared types, I include

-3. Include representative call sites: If you're changing a function signature, add 2–3 representative files that call it (not all 50)
+types.tsor my schema files - Include representative call sites: If I'm changing a function signature, I add 2–3 representative files that call it (not all 50)

-4. Add test patterns: If you want tests generated or updated, include a well-written existing test as a pattern reference
+- Add test patterns: If I want tests generated or updated, I include a well-written existing test as a pattern reference

-Pro tip: Use Cursor's "@" syntax to reference symbols directly. "@UserProfile" pulls in the definition and usages of that symbol without you manually adding files.
+Pro tip: I use Cursor's "@" syntax to reference symbols directly. "@UserProfile" pulls in the definition and usages of that symbol without me manually adding files.

 Phase 2: Scope Definition #

-Before generating, define what Composer should and shouldn't do.
+Before generating, I define what Composer should and shouldn't do.
 I use a template prompt structure:

 - Modify files: [list]